AARP Eye Center

-Supplemental Security Income (SSI) is a benefit program managed by the Social Security Administration that provides monthly payments to people facing significant financial and physical challenges.
-About 8.1 million people were receiving SSI benefits as of October 2022, including 2.3 million people age 65 and older.
+Supplemental Security Income (SSI) is a benefit program managed by the Social Security Administration that provides monthly payments to older, blind and disabled people facing significant financial challenges.
+Nearly 7.6 million people were receiving SSI benefits as of October 2022, including 2.3 million people age 65 and older.

 While Social Security administers SSI, it does not pay for it.
 Unlike general Social Security benefits, which are financed largely from the Social Security taxes most working people pay, SSI payments primarily come out of U.S. Treasury general revenues.
 Most states supplement these federal benefits with payments of their own.

 To qualify for SSI, you must be disabled, blind or at least 65 years old and have very limited financial resources.
-In 2020, the maximum monthly benefit available from federal funds is $783 a month for an individual and $1,175 for a couple who file for the program jointly.
+In 2023, the maximum monthly benefit available from federal funds is $914 a month for an individual and $1,371 for a couple who are both eligible for the program.
 Social Security subtracts what it considers “countable income” from the benefit, so if your countable income exceeds the figures above, you can't receive SSI.

 Social Security has a complex formula for determining what income factors into SSI eligibility.
 For example, money that you earn from work counts, but not all of it.
 Pensions and regular Social Security benefits are countable.
 Some government aid, such as food stamps and home energy assistance, is not, nor are income tax refunds.

 Another eligibility test is your financial assets, which cannot exceed $2,000 in value for an individual and $3,000 for a couple.
 Some major possessions, such as your home and your car, do not count against that cap.
 But Social Security will count bank accounts, bonds, cash, stocks, and real estate that's not your primary residence, among other things.